The AAO's Distinguished Visitor Scheme aims to

-Prof. Koo, who is a leader of the AEGIS multiwavelength survey, will work with AAO staff in comparing measurements from the AEGIS survey with those from the GAMA survey on the AAT, to explore evolutionary trends in galaxies spanning more than half of the age of the Universe.
+Prof. Koo, who is a leader of the AEGIS multiwavelength survey, worked with AAO staff in comparing measurements from the AEGIS survey with those from the GAMA survey on the AAT, to explore evolutionary trends in galaxies spanning more than half of the age of the Universe.

 - Assistant Professor Kim-Vy Tran,